-Ayed is a veteran CBC foreign correspondent currently based in London.
+Nahlah Ayed is a foreign correspondent based in London.

-Her reportage has been repeatedly recognized repeatedly, through numerous national and international awards and nominations.
-She was also awarded an honorary doctorate degree by the University of Manitoba in 2008 for distinguished achievement.
+Ayed's work has been recognized repeatedly, through several awards, countless nominations, and an honorary doctorate degree from the University of Manitoba for distinguished achievement.

 A former parliamentary reporter for The Canadian Press, Ayed is a graduate of Carleton University's Master of Journalism program.
 Ayed also holds a master's degree in interdisciplinary studies and a B.Sc. in genetics from the University of Manitoba.

 She was born and raised in Winnipeg and is the author of a book about on refugeehood.